chsasank/chsasank.github.io/_posts/classic_papers/2020-10-13-unix-time-sharing-system.md

 ### 4.1 Efficiency of the File System

 To provide an indication of the overall efficiency of UNIX and of the file system in particular, timings were made of the assembly of a 7621-line program.
 The assembly was run alone on the machine; the total clock time was 35.9 sec, for a rate of 212 lines per sec.
-The time was divided as follows: 63.5 percent assembler execution time, 16.5 percent system overhead, 20.0 percent disk wait time.
-We will not attempt any interpretation of these figures nor any comparison with other systems, but merely note that we are generally satisfied with the overall performance of the system.
+The time was divided as follows: 63.5 percent assembler execution time, 16.5 percent system overhead, 20.0 percent disk wait time. <mark>We will not attempt any interpretation of these figures nor any comparison with other systems, but merely note that we are generally satisfied with the overall performance of the system.</mark>

-> We will not attempt any interpretation of these figures nor any comparison with other systems, but merely note that we are generally satisfied with the overall performance of the system.

 ## 5. Processes and Images

-An *image* is a computer execution environment.
-It includes a core image, general register values, status of open files, current directory, and the like.
+<mark>An *image* is a computer execution environment.</mark> It includes a core image, general register values, status of open files, current directory, and the like.
 An image is the current state of a pseudo computer.

-A *process* is the execution of an image.
-While the processor is executing on behalf of a process, the image must reside in core; during the execution of other processes it remains in core unless the appearance of an active, higher-priority process forces it to be swapped out to the fixed-head disk.
+<mark>A *process* is the execution of an image.</mark> While the processor is executing on behalf of a process, the image must reside in core; during the execution of other processes it remains in core unless the appearance of an active, higher-priority process forces it to be swapped out to the fixed-head disk.

-> An *image* is a computer execution environment
-> ...
-> A *process* is the execution of an image.

 The user-core part of an image is divided into three logical segments.
 The program text segment begins at location 0 in the virtual address space.
 During execution, this segment is write-protected and a single copy of it is shared among all processes executing the same program.
 At the first 8K byte boundary above the program text segment in the virtual address space begins a non-shared, writable data segment, the size of which may be extended by a system call.
 Starting at the highest address in the virtual address space is a stack segment, which automatically grows downward as the hardware's stack pointer fluctuates.